MicrosoftDocs/cpp-docs/docs/windows/how-to-open-a-resource-script-file-outside-of-a-project-standalone.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-windows"]
-  - "cpp-windows"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-f1_keywords:
+f1_keywords: ["vc.editors.resource"]
-  - "vc.editors.resource"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "resources [Visual Studio], viewing"
-  - "rc files, viewing resources"
-  - ".rc files, viewing resources"
-  - "resource script files, viewing resources" ms.assetid: bc350c60-178d-4c5d-9a7e-6576b0c936e4
+helpviewer_keywords: ["resources [Visual Studio], viewing", "rc files, viewing resources", ".rc files, viewing resources", "resource script files, viewing resources"] ms.assetid: bc350c60-178d-4c5d-9a7e-6576b0c936e4 caps.latest.revision: 9
-caps.latest.revision: 9
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-translation.priority.ht:
-  - "cs-cz"
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "pl-pl"
-  - "pt-br"
-  - "ru-ru"
-  - "tr-tr"
-  - "zh-cn"
-  - "zh-tw"
 ---
 # How to: Open a Resource Script File Outside of a Project (Standalone)
 You can view resources in an .rc file without having a project open.
 The .rc file will open in a document window as opposed to opening in the [Resource View](../windows/resource-view-window.md) window (as it does when the file is open inside a project).